Submission Of Pure Compounds For Testing In The NCI Screens

 The Developmental Therapeutics Program (DTP) operates a tiered anti-cancer compound screening program for the benefit of the general research community with the goal of identifying novel chemical leads and biological mechanisms.
 The program, which includes the NCI 60-Cell Line Screen and operates at no cost to suppliers of compounds, encourages the submission of synthetic compounds and purified natural products from academic, public and private sources worldwide.
 Select non-viral biological agents may also be considered for screening by special request (see below).
-Compounds are accepted for initial 60 cell line screening after review by NCI staff based on defined guidelines.
+Compounds are accepted for initial 60 cell line screening after review by NCI staff based on defined guidelines .
+Please review the guidelines prior to structure submission.
+There is a limit of 10 submissions per 30 day period.
 Suppliers generally retain intellectual property rights to their compounds and biological screening data.
 Compounds can be submitted under the terms of a Confidentiality Agreement with the NCI, which assures that the compound structures and resulting screening data are not publicly disclosed without supplier authorization within the terms of the agreement.

 Note: Submission, tracking, storage and distribution of synthetic compounds and purified natural products are administered by the Drug Synthesis and Chemistry Branch .

 - Non-viral biological agents are reviewed by individual request by contacting Dr. Raj N. Misra at the Drug Synthesis and Chemistry Branch .
 Investigators should review the NCI60 assay methodology to confirm that the methods are compatible with evaluation of their agent prior to submitting a request.

 - Viral biologics and nanoparticle formulations are not accepted into the program.

 - Natural products extracts are reviewed by individual request by contacting the Natural Products Branch .